vovka/my-geek-blog/content/posts/self-developing-agent.draft.md

 ![AI programming terminal screen](https://images.unsplash.com/photo-1563206767-5b18f218e8de?ixid=M3w4MzY0NTR8MHwxfHNlYXJjaHwxN3x8YXV0b25vbW91cyUyMEFJJTIwYWdlbnQlMjB0ZXJtaW5hbCUyMGNvZGluZ3xlbnwwfDB8fHwxNzY0ODU4NzgxfDA&ixlib=rb-4.1.0&w=800&h=400&fit=crop)

-AI systems today can write code, design task descriptions, and chain tools together.
-That raises a provocative question: why manually build lots of tools for an AI when the AI can create them itself?
-In a minimal setup, the only low-level capability the agent might truly need is the ability to call a shell (bash).
-With a bash interface the agent can:
+Modern AI systems aren't just code-writers or task-planners—they're architects of their own destiny.
+Why slave away crafting bespoke tools when the AI can forge them on the fly?
+Picture a lean, mean setup where the agent's sole primitive power is a bash shell.
+Armed with that, it unlocks a universe of possibilities:

-- read and write files,
+- Reading and manipulating files with surgical precision,
-- run and test programs,
+- Spinning up, testing, and debugging programs in real-time,
-- install dependencies,
+- Installing libraries and dependencies effortlessly,
-- and orchestrate other existing tools.
+- Harmonizing with a symphony of pre-existing utilities.

-Imagine you create a general-purpose "promoted" agent with a single bash tool and a plain text interface for human interaction.
-You don't constrain it by limiting loop cycles or API access.
-You ask it to provide a voice interface.
-A plausible first move is for the agent to create a browsing helper to research the necessary steps.
-It could investigate how to record audio, convert speech-to-text, and then build a small submodule that ties those pieces together.
-The agent would reuse any libraries it already understands and only implement glue code where needed.
+Envision deploying a "promoted" generalist agent: bash tool at its disposal, plain-text chat for human oversight, no artificial caps on loops or APIs.
+Task it with voice interaction, and it springs into action—first, spawning a web scout to probe audio capture, speech-to-text pipelines, then welding them into a slick submodule with minimal glue code.
+It recycles familiar libraries, innovating only where gaps yawn.

 ## Voice interfaces and practical tasks